beginning of content

 What type of new situations might make my toddler anxious or shy?

-Young children can find these situations difficult to manage:
+Young children can find some situations hard to manage such as:

 Not all children experiencing anxiety will be able to tell you that they feel afraid.
-You might notice they have physical symptoms such as difficulty sleeping, diarrhoea, stomach aches or headaches.
-Other signs of anxiety in toddlers are being irritable, having trouble concentrating and being tired.
+You might notice they have physical symptoms such as:

 How can I help my child?

-If the situation is too much for them, you can break it into manageable chunks.
+If a situation is too much for them, you can try break it into manageable chunks.
 For example, if they are very scared of going swimming, suggest sitting and watching others swim for a while.
-When they are comfortable, try dangling their legs in the water.
-Praise their achievements and remind them it’s good just to make an effort.
+When they are comfortable, they can try dangling their legs in the water.
+Praise their achievements and remind them it’s good just to try.

 It’s also important to show your child how to behave.
 Make sure you appear confident and outgoing yourself so your child can see how it’s done.